nataxcan/nataxcan/README.md

 - strategic advising (startups, projects)
 - dream analysis ([a few friends](https://en.wikipedia.org/wiki/The_Interpretation_of_Dreams))

-## 🙋‍
+## 🙋‍Lateralizations
+Three things about me:
-And I also love to talk about interesting code, opportunities, ideas!
+1. I love to talk about interesting code, opportunities, ideas!
-Love cars in artistic, technical, and innovative lenses.
+2. I Love cars in artistic, technical, and innovative lenses.
-Love technology in general actually.
+3. I Love technology in general actually.

-## 🔫
+## 🔫 Lexigraph
 Shoot an email over at nathanaxcan@gmail.com and I'll be happy to hear what you have to say.
 Who knows, maybe we can help eachother out!